uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 For example, suppose we're making a tree with the numbers 45, 23, 26 then 76.
 The tree would be built up as follows.
 Initially the tree will seem very simple with just 45 as the root, but it can grow rapidly as values are added.
 The shape will depend on the order that the numbers arrive in.
-Note that it pays to have the branches from the root drawn to be fairly wide, as the tree may need to be wide further down as more values are added.
+Note that it pays to have the branches from the root drawn to be fairly wide, as the tree may need to be wider further down as more values are added.
 The branches needn’t be straight, as long as it’s obvious which is left and which is right.